 So the key is to set up a hidden y axis of spacer values that serve only to put your data points on lines that are evenly spaced apart from one another.
 Other people also have methods for forcing a dot plot out of Excel – this one is really easy and totally free.
 Give it a try.
 It really does support comparisons pretty well, and would even if the number values weren’t displayed.
 Good luck!

-This post is the first draft of an excerpt from my latest book, Effective Data Visualization.
-It has loads of advice on the best chart type to use and how to make it in Excel.
+This post is the very first draft of an excerpt from my latest book, Effective Data Visualization.
+It has loads of advice on the best chart type to use and how to make it in Excel, including simplified instructions.